k8shell-io/docs/architecture/workspace.md

 1. **Docker daemon:** The dind container runs a Docker daemon, allowing users to build, run, and manage containers within the workspace.
 The main container communicates with the Docker daemon via a Unix socket shared between the containers on an `emptyDir` volume.

 2. **Local DNS service:** The dind container runs a local DNS service that provides name resolution for Docker containers within the workspace.
 The local DNS service is optional and can be disabled in the workspace blueprint.
-The local DNS peforms the following activities:

-    * It starts the `dnsmasq` process and modifies the `/etc/resolv.conf` file in the workspace to point to the local DNS at `127.0.0.53`.
-It forwards unresolved queries to the upstream `coreDNS` server.
-    * It listens for events from the Docker daemon and adds DNS entries for newly created containers.
-The entries are removed automatically on container deletion.

-For more details on how the workspace user interacts with the Docker daemon and utilizes the local DNS service, refer to the [Docker sequence diagram](communication.md#docker) in the communication section.
+For more details on how the workspace user interacts with the Docker daemon and utilizes the local DNS service, refer to the [Docker Support](#docker-support) section.

 ## Network access